giis-uniovi/qacover/README.md

 - Download the *the standalone reporter jar file* [`qacover-model-<VERSION>-report.jar`](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-model) from Maven Central (go to Versions and then Browse the selected version to download).
-- Run
+- Run this command from the root of your workspace:
   ```bash
   java -jar qacover-model-<VERSION>-report.jar  target/qacover/rules  target/qacover/reports
   ```
-  from the root of your workspace.
 - Open the `index.html` that you will found in the `target/qacover/reports` folder.

 If you find that the class names are not the ones at the interaction point that executes the query,